How to recycle your computer/s

 - Due to the introduction of fees at the polystyrene compaction centre, we have introduced a 'packaging' surcharge.
 Please ask for details.

 All working hard drives donated to Computerbank are wiped using Darik's Boot and Nuke (DBAN) software.
 This permanently removes all information from the drive.
+If the hard drive is not working, we will physically destroy it before sending it for precious metal recovery.

 It is labour intensive to recycle old equipment.
 The obsolete items we receive are stored, checked then taken apart and sorted.
 Obsolete equipment is then delivered to a government sponsored recycling depot.
 The fee we charge you goes towards leasing the building and helping with our running costs.
 Computerbank is run by volunteers and only has one paid supervisor on any day.